meizabel/documentation/biz-model/commands.md

 ```
 **Note**, you do not need to mark the first field in a command as required as it will be validated anyway.

 If the command is not correct, you will get a response with the constraint violations list enumerating incorrect fields.
-You can check the list in the [validation.proto](https://github.com/SpineEventEngine/core-java/blob/5ae42af2a4035eab27dc92245d1b09d891f7cb5f/client/src/main/proto/spine/validation.proto).
+You can find the full the list in the [validation.proto](https://github.com/SpineEventEngine/core-java/blob/5ae42af2a4035eab27dc92245d1b09d891f7cb5f/client/src/main/proto/spine/validation.proto).

 ## Command Validator